 In our flower garden, a beautiful climbing rose trellis caught the attention of anyone driving through the neighborhood, bringing a huge splash of color to welcome guests to our home.
 I'd tell people looking for our house in the neighborhood to just “watch for the flowers”.

-Like a number of other things I do in the garden, vertical gardening and working with vertical design elements in the home landscape is more work up front but a lot less work down the road, especially at harvest time when it tends to get crazy busy.
+Vertical gardening and working with vertical design elements in the home landscape is more work up front but a lot less work down the road.
+It's really helpful at harvest time when it tends to get crazy busy.